BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/codingTeacherBot/instructions.md

 // Converts common contractions back into two words
 // Fix the bugs in this function
 // TODO
-function swapContractions(userText){
+// Test your code by running `swapContractions("that's the error i'm getting")` and similar tests function swapContractions(userText){
   let lowercaseText = userText.toLowerCase();
   replaceText(lowercaseText, "i'm", "i am");